 Dead Line

-A sexy speakeasy-type bar and restaurant that has a cozy, 20-person capacity private room.
+A sexy bar and restaurant in Pioneer Square that has a cozy, 30-person capacity private room.
 The food is southern/southwestern.
 Good for meat eaters, vegetarian, and gluten free eaters.

 Lark

-Italian restaurant that has a private room and mezzanine available for rent.
+Capitol Hill Italian restaurant that has a private mezzanine for up to 40 guests available for rent.
 Good for vegetarians.

 Black Bottle

-Wine bar with a private back room that you can rent for $50 + a food and drink minimum.
+Downtown wine bar with a private back room for up to 40 people that you can rent for $50 + a food and drink minimum.
 Good for vegetarians.
 Get the broccoli, regardless if you’re vegetarian or not.

 Shaker & Spear

-Seafood-focused downtown restaurant that is attached to a hotel, so it has a lot of private dining options.
+Seafood-focused downtown restaurant that is attached to a hotel, so it has a lot of private dining options for up to 80 people (including a speakeasy).
 Mostly for meat eaters.
 Get the mac and cheese and Instagrammable whole snapper.

 Butcher’s Table

-Carnivorous restaurant in South Lake Union.
-They have an up and downstairs, including a private room downstairs.
-They serve one of the best burgers in Seattle.
+One of Seattle’s best steak restaurant in South Lake Union.
+They have multiple private spaces, including the VIP Gold Room upstairs with a pool table and plenty of cool nooks for mingling.
+They also serve one of the best burgers in Seattle.

 Liberty Bar